G1OJS/SARK100-Firmware/pages/Bridge Voltages to Load Impedance.md

       <td>$$\frac{V_z}{V_a}=\frac{|Z_l|}{50} $$</td>
    </tr>
 </table>
-There are at least two ways to get from here to the complex load impedance.
+<p>There are at least two ways to get from here to the complex load impedance.</p>

 ## Step 2 - Calculating the Load Impedance